jeff-goodman/rust-api-example/README.md

 Try accessing a GET endpoint `http://localhost:8000/users` or `http://localhost:8000/version`.
 NB: The API endpoints are configured so the content-type on the request must be set to `application/json`.

+View the database using Adminer on `http://localhost:8080` and enter the following connection details:
+- System: PostgreSQL
+- Server: pg_db
+- Username: postgres
+- Password: sheldon